 Raw Footage

-Raw footage is one of the most important aspects of ensuring that a record can be added to the list, so players should keep in mind the definitions and guidelines that apply to it!
-In general, “raw footage” is defined as the original file taken from the player’s recording software, without any edits, trims, or anything else modifying the file.
-These edits include but are not limited to trimming the video, editing in the in-game music, and compressing the file in any way.
+Raw footage is defined as the original file taken from the player’s recording software without any modifications.
+This includes but is not limited to trimming the video, editing in music, or compressing the file in any way.

 Censorship

-If the raw footage contains any cuts or splices in the video or audio, it will usually be rendered invalid and will not be considered when evaluating the corresponding record.
-However, minor edits such as censoring or blurring personal information may be permitted.
-If you plan to intentionally submit edited raw footage for the purposes of censoring personal information, please describe the situation in as much detail as necessary in the Notes section so we can take it into account!
+If you plan to submit edited raw footage for the purpose of censoring personal information, please describe the situation in as much detail as necessary so we can take it into account!

 Please note that, in most cases, we would still need unedited raw footage in order to accept a record.
-If this is the case, any personal information will be kept confidential and will not influence our evaluation of the record in any way!
+Note that any personal information is kept confidential and does not influence our evaluation of records in any way!

 Requirements for Raw Footage